DILIPKUMAR2006/DILIPKUMAR2006/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I believe in the power of consistent learning
 - 🧠 Quote I follow: "First step is the beginning of a thousand successes."
-- 💻 Skilled in: C, C++, Core Java, SQL
+- 💻 Skilled in: Core Java, SQL, Java DSA , C.
 - ❤️ I love exploring new technologies and improving my skills every day.